JUNZO

 excommunicated.

-The cult's president Charles T Russell, and a number of followers, made a world tour by steamship, which docked at various ports where Russell gave public sermons.
-The tour was meant to climax the preaching work, which they believed would end in 1914, and fulfil Matthew 24:14 – "This gospel of the kingdom will be preached in all the world…"
+Watchtower in Japan The Watchtower cult or "Russellites", which became JWs in 1931, made its first contact with Japan in 1911.
+The cult's president Charles T. Russell, and a number of followers, made a world tour by steamship, which docked at various ports where Russell gave public sermons.
+The tour was meant to climax the preaching work, which they believed would end in 1914, and fulfil Matthew 24:14 – "This gospel of the kingdom will be preached in all the world…" In Japan Russell gave two speeches in Tokyo and also toured Yokohama and Nagasaki.
+In 1915 F. L.

 Mackenzie, a